paypal/InnerSourceCommons/events/isc-spring-2018.md

 Morning snack, lunch and afternoon snack will be provided to Summit attendees each day, courtesy of Robert Bosch.

-### How do I register?

-*Registration will open, soon*.
-The registration fee will be **27.37 EUR**.
-We will donate all proceeds to the Apache Foundation in recognition of their work in the Open Source world.

 ### Travel and Transit

 * The closest Airport is Stuttgart (EDDS / STR), about 30 minutes from the summit location.